app-icon

 17. Kolkata Knight Riders, 2024

-Kolkata Knight Riders are the defending champions of the IPL.
-They won it back in 2024, and it was a sensational year for the Purple and Gold.
+Kolkata Knight Riders won the IPL back in 2024, and it was a sensational year for the Purple and Gold.
 With Gautam Gambhir as their mentor, he changed the dynamics of the team once again.
 They lost just three games in the competition, and they deserved to be the winners after finishing at the top of the table.
 Shreyas Iyer led the side beautifully and made the side a beast throughout the tournament.
 Sunil Narine's all-round performance was exceptional, making him the MVP of the competition.
-They are the third time IPL winners.
+They are the third-time IPL winners.

 16. Chennai Super Kings, 2023